community-collections/community-collections/README.md

 Without `libtcl` or `squashfs-tools`, the code uses the `conda` environment to supply these.

 Note that very recent testing shows that cryptsetup is now required for later versions of Singularity 3.

+## Documentation

+The documentation source is located in `docs/source` and can be compiled locally with `./cc docs`.
+Note that the administrators can update the [documentation site](https://community-collections.github.io) with the `./cc docs --push` command.